 ASTM classifies medical gloves according to their material (latex, nitrile, natural rubber, PVC, or polychloroprene), while ISO classifies them based on their application (patient examination or surgical).
 Regardless of the testing standard, material, or clinical application, the equipment and general procedure for testing is consistent across all medical glove types.
+ASTM D6319, ISO 11193, and EN 455-2 are standards used by the biomedical industry to regulate the tensile properties of medical gloves.
 The key results for all glove testing standards are the tensile strength and ultimate elongation of the material.
 Rather than testing the entire glove, a dogbone specimen is cut from the finished glove and testing in accordance to the relevant elastomeric standard (ASTM D412 or ISO 37).

 |Glove Test Setup|

 A 500N load cell is an appropriate capacity for all glove materials.